-Again, we do 10 fold CV on the training set to fine tune our parameters and then make a 70 - 30 split for training and testing set.
-The classifier used is the same as earlier i.e. a linear SVM.
+Again, we do 10 fold CV on a held out validation set of 20 sequences to fine tune our parameters and then split the remaining data into 70 - 30 for training and testing set.
+Here also Hellinger distance is used to compare two histograms and the final classifier used is a linear SVM.
 The confusion matrix is shown in Fig. 6(a) and the performance dependence on codebook size is show in Fig. 6(b).

 As is obvious from the confusion matrix, there was some confusion in the classification of the "skip" activity.
-Overall the mean accuracy was 88.5 % averaged over 10 runs, with a standard deviation of 1.4 %.
+Overall the mean accuracy was 89.9% averaged over 10 runs, with a standard deviation of 1.61%.